Columbia Pictures: Reorganization and new name

-Columbia Pictures Corporation was founded by brothers Harry and Jack Cohn and best friend Joe Brandt on January 10, 1924.
-Cohn remained head of production as well, thus concentrating enormous power in his hands.
-He would run Columbia for the next 34 years, one of the longest tenures of any studio chief (Warner Bros.'
+CBC was reorganized as Columbia Pictures Corporation by brothers Harry and Jack Cohn and best friend Joe Brandt on January 10, 1924.
+Harry Cohn became president in 1932 and remained head of production as well, thus concentrating enormous power in his hands.
+He would run Columbia for a total of 34 years, one of the longest tenures of any studio chief (Warner Bros.'
 Jack L. Warner was head of production or CEO longer but did not become CEO until 1956).
 Even in an industry rife with nepotism, Columbia was particularly notorious for having a number of Harry and Jack's relatives in high positions.
 Humorist Robert Benchley called it the Pine Tree Studio, "because it has so many Cohns".

 Brandt eventually tired of dealing with the Cohn brothers, and in 1932 sold his one-third stake to Jack and Harry Cohn, who took over from him as president.

 Columbia's product line consisted mostly of moderately budgeted features and short subjects including comedies, sports films, various serials, and cartoons.
 Columbia gradually moved into the production of higher-budget fare, eventually joining the second tier of Hollywood studios along with United Artists and Universal.
 Like United Artists and Universal, Columbia was a horizontally integrated company.
 It controlled production and distribution; it did not own any theaters.

 Helping Columbia's climb was the arrival of an ambitious director, Frank Capra.
 Between 1927 and 1939, Capra constantly pushed Cohn for better material and bigger budgets.
 A string of hits he directed in the early and mid 1930s solidified Columbia's status as a major studio.
 In particular, It Happened One Night, which nearly swept the 1934 Oscars, put Columbia on the map.
 Until then, Columbia's business had depended on theater owners willing to take its films, since it did not have a theater network of its own.
 Other Capra-directed hits followed, including the original version of Lost Horizon (1937), with Ronald Colman, and Mr. Smith Goes to Washington (1939), which made James Stewart a major star.